-- Develop working relationships with Dane County jail personnel (e.g. social workers, custody staff, medical staff, parole officers) to facilitate communication and coordination regarding the needs of older adults preparing for release (2026-2027). - AAA staff initiate meetings with jail staff to brainstorm ideas on effective meeting agenda items/potential partners to involve in conversations (2026-2027). - AAA staff along with other aging network partners may schedule regular meetings with jail personnel to discuss the needs of older adults and explore opportunities for collaboration (2026-2027).
+- Develop working relationships with Dane County jail personnel (social workers, medical staff) to facilitate communication and coordination regarding the needs of older adults preparing for release (2026-2027). - AAA staff initiate meetings with jail staff to brainstorm ideas on effective meeting agenda items/potential partners to involve in conversations (2026-2027). - AAA staff along with other aging network partners may schedule regular meetings with jail personnel to discuss the needs of older adults and explore opportunities for collaboration (2026-2027).